 Alumni Hall of Honor Members

-The four honorees represented professional and personal accomplishments in the following areas: Arts, Athletics, Humanitarian and Business.
-These four fields represent individual facets of an Episcopal education.
+Episcopal School of Jacksonville's Alumni Hall of Honor recognizes some of the school's most distinguished alumni.
+Hall of Honor members represent professional and personal accomplishments in the following areas: Arts, Athletics, Humanitarian, Academia, and Business.
+These five fields represent individual facets of an Episcopal education.

 Nancy was a world class swimmer at the 1984 Olympics, where she won three gold medals and one silver medal.
 Through high school and college dual meets she was undefeated.
 Other major awards she’s won include the Nathan Mallison Award, given to Florida’s outstanding athlete, and the prestigious Kip-huth Award, given to the best all-around swimmer nationally.
 Nancy has been inducted into eleven halls of fame, including the International Swimming Hall of Fame and the International Women’s Sports Hall of Fame.
 She earned her law degree from Georgetown University Law Center and is an honors graduate of Duke University.
 As decorated as she was in swimming, she is perhaps equally as well known today for her advocacy for access and equality for women in athletics.
 Nancy leads Champion Women, a non-profit leading targeted efforts to advocate for equality, accountability, and transparency in sports.
 She has written or co-authored several books, testified in Congress numerous times on the topic of gender equity in athletics, written numerous scholarly and lay articles, and is a frequent guest on national news programs on the topic, including CNN, ESPN, NPR, Fox News, and 60 Minutes.
 She serves as an expert witness in Title IX cases and has written amicus briefs representing athletic organizations in precedent-setting litigation.
 Sports Illustrated Magazine listed her as one of the most influential people in the history of Title IX and she has earned numerous national and international awards for her work.
 Nancy and her husband Scott have three children and live in Jacksonville.